-(1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments.
+(1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments

-The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are endorsed by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2023.
+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2023.
 The adoption of these new standards and amendments had no material impact on the Group.

-(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, and not yet adopted by the Group as of the end of the reporting period are listed below.

-τ.
-V 5 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB a Classification of Liabilities as Current or Non-current - Amendments January 1, 2024 to IAS 1 b Lease Liability in a Sale and Leaseback - Amendments to IFRS 16 January 1, 2024 c Non-current Liabilities with Covenants - Amendments to IAS 1 January 1, 2024 d Supplier Finance Arrangements - Amendments to IAS 7 and IFRS 7 January 1, 2024
+Items New, Revised or Amended Standards and Interpretations Effective Date Items New, Revised of Amended Standards and Interpretations issued by IASB a Classification of Liabilities as Current or Non-current - Amendments January 1, 2024 to IAS 1 b Lease Liability in a Sale and Leaseback - Amendments to IFRS 16 January 1, 2024 c Non-current Liabilities with Covenants - Amendments to IAS 1 January 1, 2024 d Supplier Finance Arrangements - Amendments to IAS 7 and IFRS 7 January 1, 2024